Jun 12, 2018

 What would you say to anyone thinking about entering a project?

 Go for it!
-You have nothing to lose & so much to gain.
+You have nothing to lose and so much to gain.

 What’s on the horizon for The Big Bang Competition?

 This year we’ve changed the online application process to give students the option to upload a video entry for their project, instead of a written application.
-We’ve also introduced an ‘early bird deadline’ to allow students to enter their project before July 29th & find out sooner if they’ve made to the finals.
+We’ve also introduced an ‘early bird deadline’ to allow students to enter their project before 29 July 29 and find out sooner if they’ve made to the finals.